Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "state": "Tamil Nadu",
 &nbsp;&nbsp;&nbsp; "country": "India"
 }
+> 💡 Also can use your own values here.
+> 💡 Uses the exact same DTO validation rules as creation APIs — including enum validation and required fields.

 #### ⚙️ Backend Processing Workflow (High-Density Version)
-**1. Authorization & User Validation**
+**1. Authorization & Management User Validation**
+- VExtracts `UserPrincipal` via `@AuthenticationPrincipal`.
+- Uses `UserPrincipalValidationUtils.validateUserPrincipal()` to verify:
+     - **JWT** is valid
+     - Management account exists
+     - Account role is exactly `ADMIN`
+- Returns **401**, **403**, or **404** depending on failure type.

+**2. Validate Path Variable & Request Body**
-- Validates JWT, Ensures authenticated user is ADMIN only
+- Ensures `{id}` is not null, zero, or negative.
-- Fetches management user via `UserPrincipalValidationUtils` for `updatedBy` tracking.

-**2. Preliminary Input Validation**
-- id must be a positive long.
-- DTO undergoes Spring @Valid rules.
+- Uses `@Valid` + `BindingResult` to check DTO constraints.
-- Any violation → 400 with standardized ApiResponse.
+- Any field-level errors return **400** with aggregated messages using `BindingResultUtils`.

-**3. Fetch Current Location Set**
+**3. Fetch Existing Location Record**

-Loads the existing CityEntity (root) → retrieves linked StateEntity & CountryEntity.
-If city not found → 404.
+- Attempts to load `CityEntity` for the provided ID.
+- If absent → returns **404 NOT_FOUND** immediately.
+- Fetches associated `StateEntity` and `CountryEntity` for contextual checks.

 **4. Enum Parsing & Syntax Validation**
-- Converts input state/country → Enum via `ParsingEnumUtils`
-- Validates name formats using strict RegEx.
-  If invalid → 400.
+- Uses `ParsingEnumUtils` to validate and convert input strings to enum types:
+   - `Country`
+   - `State`
+- If parsing fails → returns **400 BAD_REQUEST** with a descriptive error message.
+-This ensures only clean, normalized, and recognized geographical enums enter the logic.

-**5. Duplicate Combination Check (Two-Level)**
+**5. Duplicate & Hierarchy Conflict Prevention (Two-Level)**
+- Before applying any update:
+- Checks if the new City-State-Country combination already exists in:

-**Level 1:** Checks if (city, stateEnum, countryEnum) combo already exists in relational tables.
+   - **Level 1:** Location (`CityEntity`, `StateEntity`, `CountryEntity`) relational tables.
-**Level 2:** Checks same combo in MasterLocation.
+   - **Level 2:** `MasterLocation` table.
-If either exists and it’s not the current record → **409 Conflict.**
+- If found and it differs from the current record: → returns **409 CONFLICT** (prevents creating invalid duplicates under new states/countries)

+**Additional duplicate check:**
+- If city name changes, ensures the same city does not already exist under the target state.
+- These validations guarantee:
+    - No duplicate cities across the state
+    - No cross-hierarchy collisions
+    - No conflicting MasterLocation records

 **6. MasterLocation Consistency Guard**

-Ensures MasterLocation entry for the current (old) city/state/country exists.
+- Attempts to fetch the related MasterLocation record for the current location.
-If missing → marks data inconsistency → **404**.
+- If missing → returns **404 NOT_FOUND** with a clear inconsistency diagnostic.

-**7. Conditional Entity Updates**
+This protects against silent desynchronization between:
+ - Management hierarchy (City/State/Country Entities)
+ - MasterLocation reference table

+**7. Hierarchical Update Execution**

 Each entity updates **only if changed**:
-  - If Country changed → update CountryEntity
+  - If country changed → update `CountryEntity`
-  - If State changed → update StateEntity (linked to updated/new country)
+  - If state changed → update `StateEntity` (linked to updated/new country)
-  - If City changed → update CityEntity (linked to updated/new state) Every update applies `updatedAt`, `updatedBy`, version increment.
+  - If city changed → update `CityEntity` (linked to updated/new state) Every update applies `updatedAt`, `updatedBy`, version increment.
+All changes are performed inside a `@Transactional` boundary ensuring entity-level atomicity.

-**8. Secondary Duplicate Check for City Under State**

-When state changes: ensures no other City with same name exists in that state.
-If conflict → **409**.

-**9. MasterLocation Synchronization**
+**8. MasterLocation Synchronization**

-After updating relational entities:
+After city, state, and country updates:

-  - Updates MasterLocation with new city/state/country
+- Updates the corresponding MasterLocation record.
+- Ensures global location references remain consistent.
-  - Updates audit fields
+- Tracks modifying admin details for audit logs.
-  - Guarantees the consolidated table is always consistent

-**10. Optimistic Locking Protection**
+Critical for multi-module cross-referencing.

+**9. Concurrency Protection**

-If another admin modified the location during update:
+If any other admin modified the location during update:
- - JPA throws `ObjectOptimisticLockingFailureException` or OptimisticLockException
+ - JPA throws `ObjectOptimisticLockingFailureException` or `OptimisticLockException`.
- - Controller returns **409 MODIFIED_BY_OTHER**

-**11. Transaction Completion**

-Entire operation runs inside a single `@Transactional` block:
-- All changes commit only if every step succeeds
-- Any exception → full rollback
+ - Returns **409 CONFLICT** with a message indicating that the record was modified elsewhere.
+ - Prevents overwriting changes or causing corrupted hierarchies.

 #### 📤 Success Response